 - Correctly measure your leavener.
 Measuring spoons should always measure leveled amounts, never heaping (unless directed to specifically).

 - Don't over mix the batter.
 Cake batters should be mixed only until all dry ingredients are wet and incorporated.
 Mixing any longer causes incorporates too much air and causes too much lift.

-Problem: You mixed and kneaded your dough and you've been waiting for it to rise, but it's not rising at all, no matter how much time has passed.
+Problem: You mixed and kneaded your dough, and you've been waiting for it to rise, but it's not rising at all, no matter how much time has passed.

 Solution: Add yeast.
 Fortunately, it's not too late.
 Here's how you do it:

 - Proof your yeast and make sure it's still active.
 Add the amount of yeast called for in the recipe to a small amount of lukewarm water.
 About 3 tablespoons.
 It should make a slurry similar to the consistency of pancake batter.
-Let the slurry sit for 5-10 minutes.
-If the yeast is active you should see bubbles or a foam forming on top.
-If not, they yeast are dead and you need new yeast.
-In which case, tightly wrap your dough in plastic wrap and refrigerate until you get new yeast.
+Let the slurry sit for 5–10 minutes.
+If the yeast is active, you should see bubbles or a foam forming on top.
+If not, they yeast are dead, and you need new yeast.
+In which case, tightly wrap your dough in plastic wrap and refrigerate until you get fresh yeast.
 But, for no longer than a day or two.
 Then, bring the dough back to room temperature before proceeding to the next step.

 - Knead your dough a few times, but not too much.
 3–5 times should do the trick.

 - Pour the yeast slurry over the dough.

 - Knead the slurry into the dough until it becomes smooth again, and the slurry is incorporated.
 Be careful not to over-knead or the dough will become tight and tough.